Most Secure Cloud Storage for Security and Peace of Mind

 From there, you’ll want to make sure that all of your data that is available to be accessed is protected with two-factor authentication at a minimum.
 It’s the same protection offered by the like of Google to protect individual accounts.
 And it is a critical part of cybersecurity today.

 Not only does two-factor authentication provide you with an extra layer of protection.
 But it also provides you with better solutions to track who communicates with your cloud server.
 The files or data that they are accessing, and the ability to assign access to partitions of your data while revoking access to others on the fly.

 4. No reseller, it had to be DIRECT

 Finally, you’ll want to be sure that the company owns, operates, and maintain the servers where they stored your data.

 Believe it or not, there are a lot of third-party/middleman types of operations out there that essentially resell cloud storage space while acting as an intermediary.

 You’ll never really know who has your data, what they may or may not be doing with it, or whether or not you are going to be able to recover that data should something happen to the servers themselves.

-Only ever work within operation that has a sterling silver reputation in the cloud storage community, a company that owns and operates all of their hardware, and a company that has full transparency when it comes to regular reporting about the state of their servers, their hardware, and your data in general.
+Only ever work within the operation that has a sterling silver reputation, a company that owns and operates all of its hardware, and a company that has full transparency when it comes to regular reporting about the state of their servers, their hardware, and your data in general.